 Unfortunately, there is no set length that works for every product.
 Instead, best practices demand that you base the length of your descriptions on what your audience needs.

-And, your audience’s needs will differ based on their level of awareness.
+And, each buyer persona will differ based on their level of awareness.

-Online buyers with low awareness of your product will need more convincing – they have no idea who you are, what your product is, or that they have a need for it.
+Online buyers with low awareness of your product will need more convincing—they have no idea who you are, your product specs, or that they have a need for it.
 This means you have to describe your product thoroughly to bring them to the level of awareness needed for a sale.

 The example we looked at above from Biossance thoroughly addresses buyers, even those at a low awareness level.

-The first part is a general summary, and — below that — there are tabs the user can click on to learn more about the key features, ingredients, product usage, and brand guarantee.
+The first part is a general summary, and—below that—there are tabs the user can click on to learn more about the details, ingredients, how to use, and FAQs.
 This is a fantastic way to lay out product copy in a way that is both user-friendly and informative.

 On the other end of the spectrum, online buyers with high awareness are already fully cognizant of both the product and why they need it.
 They require far less convincing to reach for their wallets, so you’ll need less copy to do it.

 Here’s an example of a product description for a simple t-shirt from Madewell that addresses buyers with a high-awareness level:

 Everybody knows what a t-shirt is and what it’s for.
 Most buyers have a high awareness level about this staple.
 We don’t need a novel-length description to explain it.
 Just a brief paragraph and key bullet points.